ChristopherAndrewTopalian/CATopalian_Python_Blender_Auburn_MA_3D_Simulator/README.md

 Download [Blender Game Engine](https://upbge.org/#/download)

 We must download Blender Game Engine to use this application.
+Blender Game Engine is different than the main branch of Blender.

 Once downloaded, put mouse arrow in the 3D screen and press the letter P on the keyboard to begin the simulation.